dimivadi/LibraryRecommendation/README.md

 This recommendation system utilizes knowledge derived from dependencies of many java and android projects.
 This knowledge is captured on a graph data structure.
-Given the user input, that comprises keywords describing a project, system outputs a set of useful libraries so that the user can bootstrap the project.
+Given the user input, that comprises keywords describing a project, system outputs a set of useful libraries so that the user can bootstrap the project.<br/>
+Follow in-app instructions to set suitable parameters.
+You can choose PageRank variations, change the damping factor, etc<br/>
+Also, system can be used to evaluate its efficiency on user prefered datasets.
+User needs to write an appropriate class, that implements EvaluationDataSource intefcace, in order to manage the new dataset.
+Evaluation mode outputs a set of evaluation metrics such as AUC, f1score etc.

 ## Installation instructions
 Currently system is used as a stand-alone java application.